robbgatica/memorize-ai/README.md

 ## Using with Local LLMs

 The MCP server works with any LLM via the Model Context Protocol.
-For local/air-gapped analysis:
+For local analysis:

 ### Quick Start with Ollama